codbex/codbex-documentation/docs/platform/artefacts/bpmn.md

 #### Deploy and Execute:

-* Deploy the BPMN process to the Dirigible runtime environment.
+* Deploy the BPMN process to the runtime environment.
 Once deployed, it can be triggered and executed as needed.

 ### Collaborate and Monitor (Optional):

 * Collaborate with other users if needed and monitor the execution of BPMN processes using available tools.

-The BPMN artefacts are processed by the [BPM Engine](../../engines/bpm/).
+## Notes

 Please note that the specific features and user interface details may vary based on the version of `codbex` platform you are using.
 Always refer to the official documentation or release notes for the most up-to-date information on BPMN support in platform.

+The BPMN artefacts are processed by the [BPM Engine](../../engines/bpm/).